5733d9e2be6485d52ffa08870cabdee0/sandbox/dev/ManagedConnectors.md

 There's no automatic CI/CD mechanism in Managed Connectors to update the operators with the newest version.

-The only way at the moment is to configure a Kubernetes [CronJob](https://v1-21.docs.kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that kills the existing operator pods, so that the deployment triggers the pull of the newest image (if existing) before recreating it.
+The only way at the moment is to configure a Kubernetes [CronJob](https://v1-21.docs.kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that deletes the existing operator pods, so that the deployment triggers the pull of the newest image (if existing) before recreating it.

 To configure this job, create a file named `updatejob.yaml` with the following content: